Podcastindex-org/podcast-namespace/README.md

 **Phase 2** - [Closed] Comment period closed on `1/31/21` and 4 tags were **formalized**.

-**Phase 3** - [Open] Proposals welcome.
+**Phase 3** - [Closed] Proposals welcome.
 This phase will close on June 1st, 2021.
 At that time, any tags with full agreement will be reviewed for
                      formalization.
 Any tags with concerns or questions will be pushed forward to the next phase.
 Current tag proposals under consideration are listed [here](#phase-3-open).